SECRET-GUEST/tiny-scripts/Mail generator/README.md

 (I will not share the program I used to send the mails sorry, even for educational purpose you don't need it because it could be dangerous for yourself)

-So this random mail generator is really easy to use or re-write, it will generate random mail from dictionaries.
+So this random mail generator is really easy to use or re-write, it will generate random mail from dictionaries already included in the script.

 Both French and Russian versions are available.